 Our Podiatrist Explains Corns and Calluses

 It is a form of protection from the friction caused by pressure or constant rubbing on the area.
 Neither of these are particularly harmful to your overall health.
-Also, they are not contagious so you cannot pass these onto your friends or loved ones.
+Also, they are not contagious so you cannot pass these on to your friends or loved ones.

 Below, our NYC podiatrist, Dr. Robinson, explains the differences between corns and calluses.
 It is important to understand the fundamental causes and symptoms of both conditions.
 Read on to learn more!

-What Is A Callus?
+What Is a Callus?

 Calluses on the feet are caused by poorly fitted shoes, but can also occur due to the way the person walks, uneven weight distribution, or from playing sports.

 Calluses are pale or yellowish in color.
 While they may feel lump to the touch, the thickness of the skin may make it less sensitive compared to the skin around it.
 Callouses usually don't have clearly defined edges and are often wider and larger than corns.

-What Is A Corn?
+What Is a Corn?

 A corn is actually a type of callous.
-Formed from dead skin, corns typically from on skin surfaces that are smooth or hairless, such as the top or side of toes.
+Formed from dead skin, corns typically form on skin surfaces that are smooth or hairless, such as the top or side of toes.
 Corns can either be hard or soft, which refers to the thickness of the center where it has developed, also referred to as the "core."

 Soft corns, which are whitish in color and have a rubbery texture, typically develop between the toes and in areas where the skin can get moist and sweaty.

 Hard corns are often found on the top of the feet most of the time, but they may also appear in bony areas of the foot, or where callouses have already appeared.
 More than likely, they develop due to tight-fitting shoes that mash the toes together and don’t allow enough room for them to breathe or move around freely.

-Treatment Options for Corns and Calluses
+What Are the Treatment Options for Corns and Calluses?

 However, medical intervention from an NYC foot doctor who specializes in corn and callus care might be necessary.
 This is especially true if the skin has hardened to the point where it has become painful for the patient, making it difficult to carry out his or her day-to-day functions.

 Corn or callus removal might also be necessary in cases where they are caused by serious medical conditions that affect the foot, such as bunions and hammertoes.
 Whatever the case may be, New York Foot Center and our NYC foot doctor who specializes in corn and callus treatment can discuss a care plan with you to help you find relief.